Photo Credit: Mallory MacDonald

 How do we see and know more deeply and play the instruments of our lives with courage and solidarity?

-As wave after wave of distressing news rolls in and illusions of exterior stability and rescue deflate, how do we nourish and strengthen nervous systems and develop a center still enough to live from?
+As wave after wave of distressing news rolls in and illusions of exterior stability and rescue deflate, how do we nourish the nervous system and come into rhythm with the still center within?

 How do we attend to our pain and reduce the violence we cause to ourselves and others?